yy665/PDL/object.md

    cmds;
    lock.release(addr);
    ```
+ - Since this is essentially a new syntax because of certain implementations,
+   are there more options?
+If this is it, that seems pretty reasonable, but if
+   there are too many different quirks of different implementations the current
+   merging system looks a little more attractive.
+ - The other thing that we might want to do is to keep the acquire function as
+   it is described above, since it is possible that for some implementations
+   reserve + block can be done better all at once.
- - This would also be a clearer syntax since it looks
+ - This would also be a clearer syntax since it looks more like a provision for
+   a region rather than the user having to track down blocks and releases.
  - address based and general locks are just two different things
  - perhaps reads and writes should be pulled out in a different way as well,
    such as